StephanieChevalier/drugname_standardizer/README.md

 ## Features

 ### A trusted source for drug synonyms

-- Default UNII File:
-**Automatically downloads the latest *UNII Names* file from the official FDA archive** if no UNII Names file is not already present in `drugname_standardizer/data/` folder.
+**The package automatically downloads the latest version of the *UNII Names* file from [the official FDA repository](https://precision.fda.gov/uniisearch/archive/latest/UNIIs.zip).**
-*(https://precision.fda.gov/uniisearch/archive/latest/UNIIs.zip &rarr; UNII_Names_20Dec2024.txt)*
-- Custom UNII File:
-**Users can download a UNII Names List file themselves from the FDA's UNII Archive** and specify its path.
+The file is saved to the package's `data/` folder for future use.
+The user can also choose to indicate another local *UNII Names* file.

 ### Key points
-- **Parses the FDA UNII Names List to map drug names** (code / official / systematic / common / brand names) **to a single preferred name** (i.e. the *Display Name* of the UNII Names file).
+- **Parsing of the FDA's UNII Names List to map drug names** (code / official / systematic / common / brand names) **to a single preferred name** (i.e. the *Display Name* of the UNII Names file).
 - Input versatility by directly handling:
    - a single drug name,
    - a list of drug names,